 Tim McDonald treats painting as a sensorial language and sees paintings as the signs that translate experience.
 Form, color, and improvisatory mark-making act in tandem to create evocative paintings that aspire to an ambient, allover ecstatic sort of song.

 October 27, 2020 at 7pm

-Click this link to Register for Amy Khoshbin's Talk
+This event has passed.
+Click this link to view a recording of Amy Khoshbin’s Talk

 Amy Khoshbin is an Iranian-American Brooklyn-based artist, activist, and educator.
 Her practice, as an artist and pedagogue, builds bridges between disparate communities to counteract fear with a collective sense of empowered radical acceptance.
 She pushes the formal and conceptual boundaries of art-making to foster progressive social change through performance, social practice, video, rap music, installation, tattooing, teaching and writing.

 November 17, 2020 at 7pm